Willy-JL/F95Checker/README.md

 ## Browser extension

-The F95Checker browser addon allows you to easily add games while browsing the forum in 3 ways:
+The F95Checker browser addon allows you to easily add games to you desktop F95Checker library while browsing the forum in 3 ways:

 - Clicking the extension icon while viewing a thread
 - Right clicking a link to a thread